-The transfer of all of the property, rights and liabilities of an English Bank to a private sector purchaser or a bridge bank would necessarily include any ISDA Master Agreement and Credit Support Document entered into by the relevant entity with another market participant, including all Transactions under that ISDA Master Agreement.
+159190 Section 39(4) of the Banking Act. would necessarily include any ISDA Master Agreement and Credit Support Document entered into by the relevant entity with another market participant, including all Transactions under that ISDA Master Agreement.
 From the point of view of the other market participant, the identity of its contracting party would change, however the validity and enforceability of the Credit Support Document, as a matter of English law would be unaffected.